-My name is Linda Lawler and I am a UKCP accredited integrative counsellor and psychotherapist.
+My name is Linda Lawler, I am a UKCP accredited integrative psychotherapist; registered with the BACP and member of the Association for Counselling and Therapy Online (ACTO).
 I have worked for many years with people who reflect the richness of the diversity of the city I have lived in for over 30 years, Leicester.
 My interest in counselling and psychotherapy was triggered in the 1990’s when working in the charitable and voluntary sectors with vulnerable men and women with severe personality and mental health problems.
 This work led me to train as a Social Worker, followed by a challenging but equally stimulating and interesting career in the Probation Service.

 Training and working as a counsellor and psychotherapist I have learned the value of having someone on your side who will try their level best to understand your experience without judgement whilst maintaining an open and genuine relationship with you.
 I have found from those who I have worked with over the years, and from personal experience, that a therapeutic relationship can be transformative.
 It is through the eyes of another that we learn to see ourselves anew and self-acceptance becomes possible; which in turn is the vehicle towards personal growth and change.